seymouslee/NewsAnalyser/README.md

 TL;DR Times is a web app that takes your news articles and summarises it.

-Built with React and Tailscale as the Frontend, and Python Lambda as the backend.
+Built with React and Tailscale as the Frontend, and Python Lambda and API Gateway as the backend.

 ## Tech Stack
 - Front End: React on AWS Amplify